MerginMaps/docs/src/misc/write-docs/index.md

 # Write Documentation

 Thank you for your interest in helping out with writing [<MainPlatformName /> Documentation](https://merginmaps.com/docs).
 The documentation framework is based on [VitePress](https://vitepress.dev/).
 We welcome any contributions as <GitHubRepo id="MerginMaps/docs/pulls" desc="GitHub Pull Requests" />.
-If you are unsure how to contribute or what tasks are best to start with, join us on our [community chat](https://merginmaps.com/community/join) and ask in the `#dev` channel.
+If you are unsure how to contribute or what tasks are best to start with, join us on our [community](https://community.merginmaps.com) and ask.
 We are happy to get you up to speed!

 The version of the documentation you see on [<MainPlatformName /> Documentation](https://merginmaps.com/docs) is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" /> on the main branch.
 The latest commit on the main branch can be seen on [<MainPlatformName /> Staging Documentation](https://dev.merginmaps.com/docs).